-Students can initiate the appeals process in the Financial Office by completing and submitting a Financial Aid Suspension Appeal Form and requested SAP appeals will be supporting documentation. considered on a case-by-case basis where extenuating circumstances prevented the student from meeting the SAP requirements.
-Documentation of circumstances and an explanation of how the student's circumstances have changed to now enable them to meet the probationary terms required.
+Students can initiate the appeals process in the Financial Office by completing and submitting a Financial Aid Suspension Appeal Form and requested supporting documentation.
+SAP appeals will be considered on a case-by-case basis where extenuating circumstances prevented the student from meeting the requirements.
+Documentation circumstances and an explanation of how the student's circumstances have changed to now enable them to meet the probationary terms required.
 Appeals must be typed and must include an explanation from the student and one other person such as a doctor, clergy, family friend or someone outside the immediate family who is familiar with the circumstances.